hestiacp/hestiacp/docs/docs/contributing/quick-install-app.md

 # Quick install app

 One of Hestia’s most requested feature is to add support for Softaculous.
-However, due to the required use of Ioncube in hestia-php and because we are against the use of proprietary software, we have instead developed our own **Quick install app** solution.
+However, due to the required use of Ioncube in devcp-php and because we are against the use of proprietary software, we have instead developed our own **Quick install app** solution.

-More information can be found in the [hestia-quick-install repo](https://github.com/hestiacp/hestia-quick-install/blob/main/Example/ExampleSetup.php)
+More information can be found in the [devcp-quick-install repo](https://github.com/hestiacp/devcp-quick-install/blob/main/Example/ExampleSetup.php)

 ## Creating a new app

-1. Make a new folder called `Example` in `/usr/local/hestia/web/src/app/WebApp/Installers/`
+1. Make a new folder called `Example` in `/usr/local/devcp/web/src/app/WebApp/Installers/`
 2. Create a file named `ExampleSetup.php`.
-3. Copy the [example file’s content](https://github.com/hestiacp/hestia-quick-install/blob/main/Example/ExampleSetup.php) into your new file.
+3. Copy the [example file’s content](https://github.com/hestiacp/devcp-quick-install/blob/main/Example/ExampleSetup.php) into your new file.

 This will add an app called “Example” when you open the **Quick install app** page.